What Is the Refractory Period and Why Do Men Have One?

 "I don't have many patients bring up [the refractory period], but the few I do have who mention it and use PDE5s have reported anecdotally that it takes a shorter amount of time," Parekh said.

 The final boss is simply one that can't be beaten: Unless you're a guy like Dirk Diggler, your body simply needs time to recover post-orgasm.
 People need to accept the reality of certain anatomical choices nature has made for humans and make small changes to optimize the box they live in.

 After all, the refractory period isn't something that has to ruin your sex life or your sexual function.

-"There are some theories on what can affect [the refractory period], but the number one thing is your general overall health," Parekh explained.
+"There are some theories on what can affect [the refractory period], but the number one thing is your general overall health," Parekh said.
 "The more fit you are cardiovascularly and the less overweight [you are] tends to allow for a quicker turnaround time.
 The main thing is a healthy diet, exercise and that sort of stuff to improve your sexual health overall."